Deterministic Primality Proving on Proth Numbers: Introduction

 and

 bit operations, respectively. \end{theorem}

-In this paper, we prove Theorem \ref{thm-primality} by showing Algorithm \ref{alg-randomized_primality}.
-When $t$ is $O(\log N)$, the expected running time and the worst case running time are $\tilde{O}(\log^2 N)$ and $\tilde{O}(\log^3 N)$ bit operations, respectively.
-To the best of our knowledge, Algorithm \ref{alg-randomized_primality} is the fastest among all the known deterministic primality proving algorithms which are applicable in this case.
-The running time of AKS \cite{Agrawal2004} and Lenstra-Pomerance's modified AKS algorithm \cite{Lenstra2009} are $\tilde{O}(\log^{7.5} N)$ and $\tilde{O}(\log^6 N)$, respectively.
+When $t=O(\log N)$, the expected running time and the worst case running time are $\tilde{O}(\log^2 N)$ and $\tilde{O}(\log^3 N)$ bit operations, respectively.
+Note that Cullen numbers are covered in this case.
+To the best of our knowledge, our algorithm (Algorithm~\ref{alg-randomized_primality}) is the fastest among other known \emph{primality proving algorithms} for numbers of this kind.
+By primality proving algorithms, we mean primality algorithms that always return the correct output.
 Adleman-Pomerance-Rumely \cite{Adleman1983} runs in sub-exponential time.
-All the algorithms mentioned above have been proven unconditionally to be deterministic.
+The running times of AKS \cite{Agrawal2004} and Lenstra-Pomerance's modified AKS algorithm \cite{Lenstra2009} are $\tilde{O}(\log^{7.5} N)$ and $\tilde{O}(\log^6 N)$, respectively.
+The algorithms by Konyagin and Pomerance \cite{Konyagin1996} run in $\tilde{O}(\log^{3+C} N)$ for some $0<C\leq 3/7$, $C$ a constant depending on $e$ and $t$.
+All the algorithms mentioned above have been proved unconditionally.
 With extra assumptions such as the Extended Riemann Hypothesis, we have the following results: The elliptic curve primality proving algorithm \cite{Atkin1993, Goldwasser1986} runs in $\tilde{O}(\log^5N)$.
 The running time of Miller's algorithm \cite{Miller1975} is $\tilde{O}(\log^4N)$.
-AKS can be improved \cite{Bernstein2003, MihailescuPreprint} to $\tilde{O}(\log^4 N)$.
-Proth's test becomes deterministic and the running time is $\tilde{O}(\log^4 N)$ since it only has to check congruence equation (\ref{eqn-proth}) with $2\leq a\leq k$, where $k$ is $O(\log^2 N)$ by the results from Ankeny \cite{Ankeny1952}.
+AKS can be improved \cite{Bernstein2003, Mihailescu2007} to $\tilde{O}(\log^4 N)$.
+The Proth test becomes deterministic and the running time is $\tilde{O}(\log^4 N)$ since it only has to check congruence equation~(\ref{eqn-proth}) with $2\leq a\leq k$, where $k$ is $O(\log^2 N)$ by the results from Ankeny \cite{Ankeny1952}.

+For $t=O(\log N)$, Algorithm~\ref{alg-randomized_primality} attains the same order of expected running time, $\tilde{O}(\log^2N)$, as the probabilistic Proth test.
+Although Algorithm~\ref{alg-randomized_primality} is a randomized algorithm, it always returns the correct output in one iteration.
+In contrast, the Proth test may be unable to decide the primality of $N$ in any fixed number of iterations because of the exponential time worst cases.
+When the actual numbers of bit operations are compared, the Proth test is faster.
+In practice, a hybrid approach, which first runs a fixed number of iterations of the Proth test and then Algorithm~\ref{alg-randomized_primality} if the Proth test fails, remedies the worst case scenario of the Proth test.

-We present the basic algorithm and the proof of it in Section \ref{sect-Primality Proving} and Section \ref{sect-Square Root}, respectively.
-In Section \ref{sect-randomized}, we improve the expected running time by randomization.
+The basic algorithm and the computation of $\sqrt{-1}\pmod{N}$ are described in \SECTION{sect-Primality Proving}.
+In \SECTION{sect-Square Root}, we show a square root algorithm which is the main ingredient of the basic algorithm.
+Randomization is described in the Appendix for improving the expected running time.